mhbsiam/decontx-python/METHODS.md

 # Methods and comparison

-## Why DecontX?
+## Why use DecontX?

-Ambient RNA contamination occurs when mRNA from lysed/stressed cells gets captured in droplets with other cells, causing:
+Ambient RNA contamination occurs when droplets capture mRNA from lysed or stressed cells along with other cells.
+This causes:
 - Cross-contamination between cell types
 - Blurred cell type boundaries
 - False positive marker gene expression
 - Reduced clustering quality

-DecontX models each cell as a mixture of:
+DecontX models each cell as a mixture of two parts:
 1. **Native transcripts** from the cell's true type
 2. **Contaminating transcripts** from other cell types in the sample

-## Method Comparison
+## Method comparison

-Based on our benchmarking study:
+We ran a benchmarking study.
+The table below shows the results.

 | Method | Ambient RNA Removed | Precision | Conservativeness |
 |--------|-------------------|-----------|------------------|